-On June 16th, the United States Senate voted to pass the Camp Lejeune Justice Act.
-This act is a federal mandate which, once signed into law by President Biden, will give former residents of Marine Corps Base Camp Lejeune, military, civilians, and their families the right to seek reparations from the U. S. Government for health conditions related to exposure to contaminated water while at the base.
+On August 10, 2022 President Biden signed into law the PACT Act which included the Camp Lejeune Justice Act.
+This act is a federal mandate which gives former residents of Marine Corps Base Camp Lejeune, military, civilians and their families the right to seek reparations from the U. S. Government for health conditions related to exposure to contaminated water while at the base.
 The bill passed both the house and the senate with bipartisan support.
-It is anticipated that President Biden will sign the bill as early as next week.

 Criteria for Camp Lejeune Cases: